This month’s post will highlight the poems and poets that appear in November’s issues of the magazine.

 Jackie’s poem, Metamorphosis, appears in ORBIT and is one of the poems that can be heard on YouTube read by the lovely Geoffrey McSkimming.

 I wrote this poem in Canberra during my May Gibbs Creative Time Fellowship and I wrote it in ‘Notes’ because I didn’t have office on my laptop.
 And when I look back ‘Notes’ informs me that I wrote it on 22nd April which is my oldest son’s birthday.
 I don’t think I realised that at the time but isn’t that beautiful – in a way I was the chrysalis for my baby.
 Anyhoo, I remember I was standing facing the bed, and maybe I needed a hug, and it just tumbled out, fully formed although I may have originally said, I wrapped myself around myself….but that’s not what I wrote down.

 So much news!
-I have two picture books coming out with Larrikin House, both illustrated by Leah Russack, one picture book coming out with Walker Books , not sure who the illustrator is yet and the other one, coming out with Scholastic Australia is being illustrated by Shane McG and fingers crossed I may have some more news soon.
+I have a picture book coming out with Larrikin House, illustrated by Leah Russack, two picture books coming out with Walker Books , one illustrated by Lesley Vamos, the other by Nathaniel Eckstrom and the one coming out with Scholastic Australia is being illustrated by Shane McG and fingers crossed I may have some more news soon.
 And of course I’m always looking forward to seeing my poems in the wonderful School Magazine!

 Jackie is a children’s author and poet.
 Her most favourite thing to do is write in rhyme and metre and her second most favourite thing to do is to help others write in rhyme and metre.
 She puts together a kitlit ezine every Monday for anyone and everyone interested in the Children’s Book Industry.
 You can find out more about this ezine here PASS IT ON and she runs an editing service for writers of rhyme and metre.
 If you’d like to get in touch with Jackie you can email her at email@example.com – she’d love to hear from you.